RubiconDeFi/rubi-py/README.md

 Python for Rubicon

 ## Description
-the [Rubicon](https://rubicon.finance) protocol is a limit order book market on [Optimism](https://www.optimism.io/). this repository is currently home to rubi, a python package for interacting with the Rubicon protocol. documentation for rubi can be found [here](https://rubi.readthedocs.io/en/latest/#). going forward, it will contain useful tooling for interacting with, and developing on, the Rubicon protocol.
+The [Rubicon](https://rubicon.finance) protocol is a limit order book market on [Optimism](https://www.optimism.io/).
+This repository is currently home to rubi, a python package for interacting with the Rubicon protocol.
+Documentation for rubi can be found [here](https://rubi.readthedocs.io/en/latest/#).
+Going forward, it will contain useful tooling for interacting with, and developing on, the Rubicon protocol.

 [![Discord chat][discord-badge]][discord-url]